-The right type of construction loan for you will depend on your budget, your construction timeline, and how you plan to use the house once it’s built.Verify your home buying eligibility (Aug 15th, 2020)
+The right type of construction loan for you will depend on your budget, your construction timeline, and how you plan to use the house once it’s built.Verify your home loan eligibility (Dec 3rd, 2020)

 In this article (Skip to…)

 - What is a construction loan?

 - How construction loans work

 - Whys to finance home renovations

 - Construction loan FAQ

 Unless you can pay out of pocket to build a new home, you’ll need a construction loan to finance the project.

 Construction loans let you finance the materials and labor to build a house from scratch — as opposed to a traditional mortgage loan, which is only for completed homes.

 A construction loan is a short-term loan — typically 12 to 18 months — that lends funds to be used for the materials and labor needed to construct the residence.